prithupareek/farm-to-table-app/README.md

 ## Branch Usage
 Branches are used as follows:
 * 'master'  - main branch, stable development of the webserver
+* 'release' - branch that is currently live on farm-table-app.com
 * other branches can be made as needed to test development of subsystems

 ## Instructions